uf-aiaos/AnimalMotionViz/README.md

 <!-- Introduction -->
 ## Introduction<a name="introduction"></a>

-To provide novel insight into the movement and space use of dairy cattle, we developed `AnimalMotionViz`, an open-source software tool that processes video data to monitor animal movement patterns using computer vision.
+To provide novel insights into the movement and space use of dairy cattle, we developed `AnimalMotionViz`, an open-source software tool that processes video data to monitor animal movement patterns using computer vision.
 The software generates a space-use distribution map image, a space-use distribution map video, a core and full-range image, and motion metrics, including the total and within-quadrant percentages of area used, as well as the top three peak intensity locations.
 This software tool aims to support the broader adoption of computer vision systems, thereby further enabling precision livestock farming.

 ## Section 1: Video demonstration of AnimalMotionViz <a name="section-1"></a>

-We provide a video demo below to showcase the usage of our `AnimalMotionViz` software.
+We provided an online video to demonstrate how to use our AnimalMotionViz software.

 ### 1.1 AnimalMotionViz online demonstration video [[Video demo](https://youtu.be/ar-coaOhjsk)]<a name="section-1-1"></a>